levs16/facer/README.md

      ```
      Here's its deletion: python controlPanel.py -d -n John
      ```
 # OR!
-You can use the new GUI COntrol Panel :3
+You can use the new GUI Control Panel :3
 # There's one more thing(bugs):
 Known ones are:
    1. When trying to delete face from the json file using the ``` python controlPanel.py -d -n Example ```, it deletes face that way, so the file breaks and causes errors when trying to add, delete, get help from the controlPanel.py.